hussar1610/tic-tac-toe/README.md

 # TicTacToe
 It's a simple **Tic Tac Toe game with GUI** written in Java.
-I divided app into: Model, View and Controller.
 I wrote a **specification** for this application - You can find it in repository root directory.
 I've also learned how to  write simple unit tests.
 ## Technologies
 * Java 8
 * Maven